-According to the CDC, about 1 in 5 of my female classmates will be sexually assaulted in their lifetimes.
+According to the Centers for Disease Control and Prevention, nearly 1 in 5 of my female classmates will be sexually assaulted in their lifetimes.

 Rather than blindly defending men out of your own fear, listen to female survivors out of empathy.
 A college diploma should not come with lifelong trauma for nearly a quarter of us.

 We are not past the days where sexual assault is swept under the rug by officials who claim to protect us.
 In fact, rates of sexual misconduct on college campuses have increased over the past four years.